 It’s important to note here that sounding “the same” is different than sounding “bad” (although it certainly can be).
 The problem with sales tactics (like the good old alligator email often used as a last-ditch effort to engage a silent stonewaller like me) is that they work for a while, so people fall in love with them, and then they become so pervasive that we become desensitized.

-You haven’t sold me on the value of the next step.
+You haven’t sold me on the value of engaging.

 If you want me to click the link you shared or give you the 15 minutes of my precious time you’re asking for, you’ll have to make a compelling reason why I should!
 The problem today is that there are so many solutions with overlapping footprints and value propositions it’s hard to differentiate them.
 And if your generic outreach feels the same as everyone else’s I assume your next step will be equally uncompelling.

 Steve Krugg, author of the best-selling book Don’t Make Me Think, says that when prospects visit your website, if they can’t figure out what you do within seconds, they won’t stick around.
 The same applies to sales outreach.
 If your tactic doesn’t entice me to take the next step, I’m bouncing.